E-CAM/E-CAM-Library/Classical-MD-Modules/modules/dask_traj/readme.rst

 ____________________

 This code can be installed with conda using ``conda install -c dask_traj``.
-To instal the specific version associated with this module, use ``conda install -c dask_traj==0.2.2``
+To install the specific version associated with this module, use ``conda install -c dask_traj==0.2.2``

 This code can also be installed with pip by running